markuched13/markuched13.github.io/posts/htb/encoding.md

 10.10.11.198    api.haxtables.htb haxtables.htb
 ```

-Now noticing the url schema shows a possible but i tried it doesn't seem to work
+Now noticing the url schema shows a possible LFI but i tried it doesn't seem to work

 Anyways after looking through the api request that can be sent i found this interesting